KonstantinSviridov/raml-java-parser-interfaces/README.md

 Make sure you executed all necessary installation steps before you try to generate anything.
 The result files can be found inside the `./java` subfolder ending with `.json`.

+### RC2 Interfaces

+Generating RC2 interfaces requires `develop` branch of https://github.com/raml-org/raml-definition-system to be linked as `raml-definition-system` dependency.

 ```
 node dist/generateSpecInterfaces.js
 ```